dieckmdo/bachelor_experiments/ClassifierGTInstance/README.md

-# ClassifierGTClass
+# ClassifierGTInstance

-This folder contains the results from the class classification of the `RFAnnotator` and `SVMAnnotator` from the robosherlock package rs_addons.
+This folder contains the results from the instance classification of the `RFAnnotator` and `SVMAnnotator` from the robosherlock package rs_addons.
 For the trained models see ...

 The Annotators added their classification as *instance* predicate.
 The groundtruth was annotated using the `UnrealGTAnnotator` and is represented by the *object* predicate.